nbari/DALMP/README.markdown

 DALMP - Database Abstraction Layer for MySQL using PHP
 ======================================================

-%0 fat and extremely easy to use, only connect to database when needed.
+0% fat and extremely easy to use, only connect to database when needed.

+manual: www.dalmp.com

 Details
 =======